A Dynamic Programming Framework for Optimal Planning of Redundant Robots Along Prescribed Paths With Kineto-Dynamic Constraints: Experimental results

 \subsection{Planning}

-Two paths are designed in the workspace.
+Two paths are designed in the task space.
 One is a straight line path having $x = 0.5$ m, $z = 0.4$ m and $y$ spanning for $0.5$ m from $y_s = 0.25$ m to $y_e = -0.25$ m.
-The other is an ellipse-like line with $L = 1.45$.
-The end-effector orientation can be easily understood from the videos in \cite{FerrentinoVideo}.
+The other is an ellipse-like line with $L = 1.45$, obtained through cubic splining of the control points (CP) in Table \ref{tab:ellipse_ctrl_points}.
+The end-effector orientation can be easily understood from the accompanying video\footnote{\url{https://t.ly/ZKelW}}.

 Both tasks constrain six dimensions, leaving one degree of freedom for redundancy resolution.
-In addition, the robot has to track the path as fast as possible and is free to select the extended aspect (index $g$) that allows for the shortest tracking time: no extended aspect is excluded beforehand and the robot can possibly visit more than one of them.
+In addition, the robot has to track the path as fast as possible and is free to select the IK solutions allowing for the shortest tracking time: no extended aspect is excluded beforehand and the robot can possibly visit more than one of them.
+Initial and final joint positions are not constrained and, therefore, they are part of the solution.
 The parameters of the algorithm are selected as a result of a trade-off between computation time and accuracy.

 The TOTP-R algorithm is executed on the straight line path and the results for different sets of parameters are reported in Table \ref{tab:straight_line_statistics}.
-PV stands for \emph{pseudo-velocity}, RP stands for \emph{redundancy parameter}.
-Together with the cost, the trajectory percentage for which at least one actuator saturates is reported.
-Since a necessary condition for global optimality is that at least one actuator saturates for each waypoint, globally-optimal solutions should report a saturation of 100\%.
-The first waypoint is excluded in the computation of the saturation percentage because it never saturates by construction, i.e. the manipulator always starts its motion with all quantities equal to zero.
+PV stands for \emph{pseudo-velocity}, RP for \emph{redundancy parameter}.
+A necessary condition for global optimality is that at least one actuator saturates for each waypoint.
+In our DDP algorithm, saturation is never exact because of discretization, thus an actuator is considered in saturation if its velocity, acceleration, jerk, torque or torque rate is above 95\% of its capacity, in agreement with Table \ref{tab:panda_joint_limits}.
+All solutions of Table \ref{tab:straight_line_statistics} present a bang-bang behavior according to this approximation.